andredumas/puppet-play/README.md

 This module provisions the Play Framework, Play applications.
 It supports:

-* The provisioning of Play Framework in _/opt/play-version_
+* The provisioning of Play Framework in _/opt/play-$version_
 * The configuration of system services to run play applications
-* Stage build of a play application
+* Install and stage build of a play application

 Using the module
 ----------------